At a Glance

 β¨Tip Number 2

 Network with professionals in the Oil & Gas sector, particularly those who work offshore.
-Engaging with industry contacts can provide valuable insights and potentially lead to job referrals.
+Engaging with industry contacts can provide valuable insights and potentially lead to referrals for the position.

 β¨Tip Number 3